The Queen of Sheba (1921 film): Production

 The film was originally intended for Theda Bara.
-However Bara chose not to renew her contract and, after making the ill-fated Kathleen Mavourneen, she all but retired from filmmaking.
+However Bara chose not to renew her contract and, after making the ill-fated Kathleen Mavourneen (1919), she all but retired from filmmaking.
 While making Mavourneen, construction began on sets for The Queen of Sheba.
 Not wanting it to go to waste, William Fox chose to put Betty Blythe in the role.
 The film became a hit but Blythe never matched its success with her later films.

+The highlight of the film were the chariot races.
+The hippodrome set for the chariot race was constructed on the north end of the Fox Hollywood studio lot.
+It was a 1,250 by 3,100 ft ellipse.
+Western star Tom Mix staged and directed the all-female chariot race between the Queen of Sheba and Princess Vashti using 10 chariots, 40 horses, and a cast of 3,500.
+Mix convinced actresses Blythe and Nell Craig to take the reins and drive their chariots, and in the first of the races Mix drove one himself while wearing Roman robes.

-The topless scenes filmed in this movie were seen only in European release versions of the movie.
+The risqué costumes of Blythe made by Margaret Whistler (1888 - 1939), a former character actress who shifted to working in the wardrobe department, included see-through gossamer robes and one costume essentially consisting of strands of pearls.
+The topless scenes filmed for this movie were seen only in the European release versions.

+Reception

+Although the film received good reviews, its premiere run disappointed Fox, and its road show was cancelled.
+In December 1921, Fox announced that the film could be booked by regular exhibitors in the next season.
+Regardless, on a budget of $479,000 The Queen of Sheba still grossed $1,121,000 in worldwide rentals.

 Preservation

 The film is presumed lost.
 A 1937 New Jersey vault fire destroyed most of the Fox silent film negatives and prints, and it is unlikely a copy of The Queen of Sheba still exists.
 However, in May 2011, a 17-second fragment was found, and initially mistakenly identified as from Cleopatra (1917), though comparison with stills from the movie have since led to it being identified correctly.